What is Addiction

 Treatment Types – Outpatient vs Inpatient

 Treatment for addiction occurs in inpatient or outpatient settings.
 People suffering from severe substance use disorder (drug and alcohol addiction) often need medical supervision because some substances can cause severe symptoms during withdrawal.
-These people require treatment in Inpatient settings such as residential detox and rehab facilities (see our inpatient rehab centre)
+These people require treatment in inpatient settings such as residential detox and rehab facilities (see our inpatient rehab centre)

 Outpatient addiction treatment typically takes place in addiction specific counselling centres or ‘dayhabs’ as they are commonly known.
 This model of treatment is usually appropriate for people who are suffering from addictions but who are still functional.